Cohabitas House Share Flatshare Rooms Women On Sofa Mobile

 How it Works

-Search room and housemate listings by location, budget, keyword and other preferences to find what is available near you.
+1. Browse/search room for rent and housemate listings by location, budget, keyword and other preferences to find what is available near you.

-Register and add a listing, to tell prospective landlords and housemates what you are looking for.
-Bookmark your favourites.
+2. Register and add a listing, to tell prospective landlords and housemates what you are looking for.
+You can bookmark your favourites once registered.

 Successful house sharing